tarantool/doc/doc/reference/reference_lua/popen.rst

         :rtype: res

         Possible raised errors are:

-        * "- IllegalParams: an incorrect handle parameter"
+        * "IllegalParams: an incorrect handle parameter"
-        * "- IllegalParams: called on a closed handle"
+        * "IllegalParams: called on a closed handle"
-        * "- FiberIsCancelled: cancelled by an outside code"
+        * "FiberIsCancelled: cancelled by an outside code"

         The formatted result is a process status table (the same as the ``status`` component of the table returned by